ahmed-yamany/CompositionalLayoutableSection/README.md

 The way I follow to easily implement Collection View Compositional Layout without doing a lot of switch cases

+Using this can lead to better organization and abstraction of your code, as well as making it easier to reuse and maintain.

 ![myfile](https://github.com/ahmed-yamany/CompositionalLayoutableSection/blob/main/assets/video.gif)

 I converted it to a package That you can easly use by adding it to your project by Package Manager